spryker/spryker-docs/docs/pbc/all/merchant-management/202410.0/marketplace/manage-in-the-back-office/manage-merchants/view-merchants.md

     link: docs/pbc/all/merchant-management/page.version/marketplace/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html
 ---

-This document describes how to view merchants in the Back Office.
+To view merchant details in the Back Office, follow the steps:

-## Prerequisites

 1. Go **Marketplace&nbsp;<span aria-label="and then">&gt;</span> Merchants**.
 2. Next to the merchant you want to view, click **View**.